Stee-vens Jon-son Sin-drom

 Medications that are most often associated with SJS include:

-Other factors that may increase your risk of SJS include:
+Other factors that may increase your chance of SJS include:

 SJS symptoms progress over time.
 Early symptoms may include: